-So here we are in the supposedly enlightened year of 2014, and yet, biphobia persists.
-In no particular order, here are a few of the most tiresome lies society really needs to stop telling about the bisexual community.
+So here we are in our supposedly enlightened era, and yet, biphobia persists.
+In no particular order, here are a few of the most tiresome lies society really needs to stop telling about bisexual people.

 This is the first and most pervasive lie about bisexuality.
 Some people simply can't fathom a sexuality in which individuals are attracted to more than one gender.
 You can test the waters, but you eventually must pick a side, the thinking goes.
 But bisexuals don't need science — or the approval of those attracted to only one gender — to prove that they exist.